wasilibs/go-protoc-gen-builtins/README.md

     out: out/python
 ```

-To avoid installation, it can be convenient to use `go run` with `path` instead.
+To avoid installation entirely, it can be convenient to use `go run` with `path` instead.

 ```yaml
 version: v1